 If you are growing from seed you will need to sow early, undercover.
 Depending on the variety, you will be enjoying flowers within 16 weeks of germination.

 Fill a tray or container with fresh potting soil.
-The soil should be evenly moist.
+The soil should be evenly moist and well draining.
 Seed starting mix can also be used.
 Cover the seeds thinly.

 Cover the trays with a clear plastic bag and place in a light location, a South facing windowsill is ideal.
 Seeds germinate best when the temperature averages 75𝇈F. Regularly check the trays, the soil should not be allowed to dry out.